ARDrone-GPS/drone-code/README.md

 drone-code
 ==========

-Houses all code compiled for the drone's ARM processor
+Houses all code related to the Arduino and the ARM processor on the drone.